domleonard/droptextpp/docs/README.md

 ## Template files

-Template files are a device to combine input and output files for text preprocesing into the name of the template file so it can be used in a single drag and drop operation used to run the text preprocssor:
+Template files are a device to combine input and output files for text preprocesing into the name of the template file so it can be used in a single drag and drop operation in File explorer to run the text preprocssor:

 1. Output file path: same as that of the template file - meaning template files produce output in the directory they're in.
 2. Output file extension: that of the template file, which must itself have an explicit file extension.
-3. Output file name: that of the template file up to but not including the case insensitive string ".TPP" inserted into the template file's name immediately before its actual extension.
+3. Output file name: that of the template file up to but not including a case insensitive string, ".TPP", inserted into the template file's name immediately before its actual extension.

-### Template filename syntax
+File name syntax:

 > outputFilename.TPP.outputFileExtension

-### Example

- Drag and dropping "my-great-novel.TPP.txt" onto "DROP TEXT pp.cmd" would read lines from the TPP file and write output to "my-great-novel.txt" in the same folder as the template file.
+Example: Drag and dropping "my-great-novel.TPP.txt" onto "DROP TEXT pp.cmd" would read lines from the TPP file and write output to "my-great-novel.txt" in the same folder as the template file.

  ## General operation